Counting and mining with the shell

 $ cat 2014-01_JA.tsv

 sense of that amount of text.
-To cancel this on-going concat
+To cancel this on-going concatenation, or indeed any

 process in the Unix shell, press Ctrl+C.